crosspostly/youtube_podcast/README.md

 1.  **Fork and Branch:** Create a new branch from `main` for your feature or fix.
 2.  **Atomic Commits:** Write clear, concise, and atomic commits.
 Use conventional commit messages (e.g., `feat:`, `fix:`, `docs:`).
 3.  **Update Documentation:** Any changes to features, configuration, or architecture must be reflected in this README.
+4.  **Code Quality:** The codebase maintains a high standard of quality with strict TypeScript type safety, ensuring reliability and maintainability.
+Please adhere to these standards.
-4.  **Submit a Pull Request:** Reference any related issues and provide a clear description of your changes and how to test them.
+5.  **Submit a Pull Request:** Reference any related issues and provide a clear description of your changes and how to test them.

 For more details, see [`CONTRIBUTING.md`](./CONTRIBUTING.md).